tooveo/atom-ruby/README.md

 3. Maximum Bulk byte size is reached (default: 64kB).

 In case of failure the tracker will preform an exponential backoff with jitter.
-The tracker stores events in a memory storage based on Queue.
+The tracker stores events in memory.

 ### Low Level (Basic) SDK

+The Low Level SDK has 2 methods:
+- putEvent - Sends a single event to Atom
+- putEvents - Sends a bulk (batch) of events to Atom.

 ```ruby
 require 'json'